cki-project/skt-archived/README.md

 Some commands can receive that state from the command line, via options, but some require some information stored in the configuration file.
 For this reason, to support a complete workflow, it is necessary to always make the commands transfer their state via the configuration file.
-That can be done by passing the global `--state` option with every command.

 To separate the actual configuration from the specific workflow's state, and to prevent separate tasks from interfering with each other, you can store your